Tool Documentation & Guides

 1. Step 1: Enter Process Data and Specifications

 Use the "Add Dataset" button to create one or more data groups.
-In the text area for each dataset, input the numerical values from your process samples, separated by commas o r spaces.
+In the text area for each dataset, input the numerical values from your process samples, separated by commas or spaces.
 Then, enter the common engineering limits: Lower Specification Limit (LSL), Upper Specification Limit (USL), and the Target value.

 2. Step 2: Calculate and Analyze

 Click the "Calculate" button.
 The tool instantly processes your data and displays a multi-faceted analysis.
+The within-subgroup sigma method (Moving Range, R-bar/d₂, or S-bar/c₄) is selected automatically based on subgroup size and structure, matching the logic used by tools like Minitab and JASP.

 3. Step 3: Review the Results